 - Patients and caregivers are required to carry their registry identification card at all times when in possession of medical cannabis products

 Medical cannabis must be secure, sealed, and inaccessible during transport.
-It is not legal to transport medicinal cannabis in a vehicle unless the medicinal cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.
+It is not legal to transport medical cannabis in a vehicle unless the medical cannabis is in a reasonably secured, sealed, tamper-evident container, and reasonably inaccessible while the vehicle is moving.

-Patients and/or caregivers are not immune from the imposition of any civil, criminal, or other penalties for the following:
+Patients and caregivers are not immune from the imposition of any civil, criminal, or other penalties for the following:

 - Operating, navigating, or being in actual physical control of any motor vehicle, aircraft, or boat while under the influence of medical cannabis;

 - smoking medical cannabis in a motor vehicle or any public place;

 - Undertaking any task under the influence of medical cannabis, when doing so would constitute negligence or professional malpractice;

 - Smoking medical cannabis on private property that: (a) Is rented from a landlord, and (b) Is subject to a policy that prohibits the smoking of medical or recreational cannabis on the property

 Reckless Driving or Driving Under the Influence of Cannabis Is Illegal

 It is illegal to operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of cannabis.
 Nothing in Maryland law prevents the arrest or prosecution of a registered qualifying patient for operating a motor vehicle under the influence of cannabis.

 Safely and Legally Administering Medical Cannabis in a Permitted Place